-And these are 6 hacker’s favorite techniques in stealing your password.
+And these are 6 hackers’ favorite techniques for stealing your password.

 While this can lead to data loss, it can also result in the theft of your identity.

-There are also risks associated with the provider itself.
+There are also cloud storage security risks associated with the provider itself.

 For instance, if your cloud storage provider is not accessible or is down, you will not access your data.

 This could result in catastrophic consequences such as losing important documents.

 To minimize your risks, you need to first make sure you have a secure and reliable cloud storage provider.

 It would be best if you get one with excellent customer service and records.
 You should also select a service that has been reliable in the past or had a legacy to live on.